advanced search

 All ticket sales from our programs and special evening and luncheon event series benefit East Side House.

-The Winter Show In Dialogue Program series will be announced in fall 2026.
+The Winter Show In Dialogue Program series will be announced in Fall 2026.
 To get the latest updates, subscribe to our newsletter below.

 The Art of Welcoming the World: Crafting America's Legacy